frestucc/frestucc.github.io/_pages/about.md

 I served as reviewer for multiple scientific journals, such as IEEE Transactions on Computers, IEEE Transactions on Mobile Computing, IEEE Transactions on Dependable and Secure Computing, IEEE Internet of Things Magazine, Elsevier Engineering Applications of Artificial Intelligence, Elsevier Microprocessors and Microsystems, and others.

-**About my PhD**
+**About my Education**

 I received my Ph.D. in Emerging Digital Technologies - Embedded Systems (computer engineering) from Scuola Superiore Sant'Anna Pisa in 2021, while working at the ReTiS Lab (Real-Time Systems Laboratory).
 My thesis was mainly focused on providing tools and analysis for the predictable, safe, and secure execution of critical applications on commercial FPGA SoC platforms.
 At the same lab, I've been working on providing timing predictability for the execution of Deep Neural Networks for Autonomous Driving applications on commercial FPGA SoCs.
 As a side project, I've been the main developer and maintainer of the <a href="http://arte.retis.santannapisa.it">Arduino Real-Time ARTe project</a> between 2017 and 2021.

+I hold a master's degree in Electrical and Telecommunication Engineering, received from University of Ferrara, Italy in 2017.

 **Fun facts**